- Stone veneer (flat pieces and corners, as needed)

 08Clean and Seal

-Seal the veneer stone following manufacturer’s instructions.
-Re-seal them every other year or when required to maintain aesthetics.
+Seal the veneer stone following the manufacturer’s instructions.
+Re-seal the veneer every other year or following the manufacturers recommendations.
 Sealed stone may be easier to clean than unsealed stone, and certain sealers also repel stains.

 Installing Stone Veneer: An Overview

 That common siding surface that looks like blocks of solid blocks limestone, granite, or another natural stone is almost never what it appears to be.
 In most cases, it is a relatively thin veneer of a molded concrete product that has been colored with iron oxides to look like natural stone.
 The molds impart a texture to the veneer pieces that are very close matches to that of natural stone.
 When it's properly installed, these veneers are almost indistinguishable from solid stone.

 There are also synthetic polymer products that try to mimic the look of natural stone, but these exceedingly lightweight products feel more like styrofoam and are not a very convincing duplicates, especially up close.
 Finally, there is also true stone veneer that is made from thin slices of actual stone—usually limestone or sandstone, but occasionally granite.
 These veneers can either be quarried and cut into slices, or sometimes smoothed river rocks are thinly sliced with a flat back side to apply against the wall.
 Veneers made from genuine stone are exceedingly heavy, even though they are only 3/4 to 1 1/2 inch thick.
 Their weight can come in at about 13 pounds per square foot, about twice what concrete-based synthetic stone veneer weighs.

 Due to the uniformity of the product, the lighter weight, and the lower cost, manufactured concrete-based veneer accounts for the vast majority of stone veneer installations.
 True natural stone veneer is found only in the most upper-end homes, while the synthetic forms are a somewhat bargain-basement option.